JackieWang9811/JackieWang9811.github.io/_pages/about.md

 # 📚 Review Experience
-I have experience in reviewing for high-impact journals and conferences, including:
+I have experience in reviewing for high-impact AI conferences and journals, including:

 **Conferences:**